amelialei/Multi-Agent-Misinformation-Analysis-System/README.md

 - Frequency Heuristics - detecting repetition, buzzwords, and linguistic patterns that artificially enhance “truthiness.”
 - Sensationalism - identifying emotionally charged, exaggerated, or dramatic rhetoric.
-- Malicious Account Patterns – detecting linguistic markers commonly associated with bot-like or spammy messaging.
+- Malicious Account – detecting linguistic markers commonly associated with bot-like or spammy messaging.
 - Naive Realism – capturing absolutist, polarized, or dismissive language that reflects cognitive bias

 Each model captures a unique dimension of factuality, contributing to a broader framework for automated fact-checking.